junesirius/junesirius.github.io/_posts/Supernatural/SPN_Eldritch_BB/SPN-Sodom-whole-novel.md

 "Okay," he says.

-He takes a step to Cas, standing before him, looking at the angel.
+He takes a step toward Cas, standing before him, looking at the angel.
 Really looking.
-The blue in the angel's eyes are not pure, same blue, he notices, it's like rings, darker on the outside, lighter near the center.
+The blue in the angel's eyes is not simple monotonous blue, he notices, it's like rings, darker on the outside, lighter near the center.
+It looks like stars.
 He stares and studies, wanting to brand the memory in the deepest of his soul.

 "Will I ever see you again?"
 Dean asks quietly.